p0n1/tari-university/src/cryptography/zero-knowledge-proofs/zero-knowledge-proofs-and-r1cs.md

-Fast and efficient transaction validation is one the main reasons for Layer 2 Scaling, especially for blockchains using confidential transactions.
+Fast and efficient transaction validation is one of the main reasons for Layer 2 Scaling, especially for blockchains using confidential transactions.
 Rank-1 Constraint Systems (R1CS) are used to achieve faster zero-knowledge proofs, particularly in zk-SNARKs and Bulletproofs.